trqanees94/SynapseTakeHome/Readme.md

+This is a simple app that calls the SynapseFI API and displays the user's information to the view.

 In order to run this Flask App you will need to install Flask in your workspace.

 Once your flask app is running you will need to import a few libraries